How to train for the Everest Base Camp Trek

 Trek Duration

-• A prolonged hike of more than two weeks, with approximate walking durations exceeding 6–8 hours daily, may exhaust you in the long run as it may require great mental and physical endurance.
+• A prolonged hike lasting more than two weeks, with walking durations of 6–8 hours daily, may exhaust you in the long run, as it requires great mental and physical endurance.

-• Walking for a few hours daily on different slope surfaces consistently exerts pressure on the muscles and joints, causing aches and exhaustion.
+• Walking for a few hours daily on varied slopes consistently puts pressure on the muscles and joints, causing aches and exhaustion.

-• This means that after several days of such efforts, a great deal of physical reversibility becomes impossible, yielding strain in the muscles that make it difficult to proceed further every other day.
+• This means that after several days of such efforts, a great deal of physical reversibility becomes impossible, causing muscle strain that makes it difficult to proceed further every other day.

-• As the intervals between the water activities decrease, the body doesn’t receive adequate time for full recovery.
-Hence, exhaustion begins to build up as you continue with the hiking activities.
+• As the intervals between water activities shorten, the body doesn't have enough time to recover fully.
+Hence, exhaustion begins to build as you continue hiking.

 Terrain